 Here are 5 things to avoid keeping in your wallet or purse:

 I have to admit that there was a time when I carried my Social Security card around with me.
 I even carried my son’s card in my purse for a while.
 Thankfully, my purse was never stolen during this time period.
-With your Social Security information, nearly anyone could steal your identity.
+With your Social Security information, nearly anyone could your identity has been stolen.

 Don’t carry your Social Security card around with you.
 Instead, keep it in a safe place in your home.
 A fireproof/waterproof safe is often a good choice.
 If your state is one of those that includes a Social Security number on a driver’s license, find out if there is an alternative to that practice.
 Many states will allow you to opt out if you ask.
 And you should.
 You don’t want anything with your Social Security number on it to be so vulnerable.